Vishakha93/PasswordSecurityExtension/README.md

 2) Visit chrome://extensions in your browser and ensure that the Developer mode checkbox in the top right-hand corner is checked
 3) Click Load unpacked extension and select the directory in which your extension files live.
 4) Test it by clicking a new tab.

+Tasks:

+1. Framework for common functionalities accross all three sub tasks of the project : Needs contribution from everyone
+    * Database storage and retrieval
+    * Async API calls (JS code to handle APIs)
+    * Basic DOM event handling
+    * CSS and style guidelines
+    * Documentation to set the common convention, for e.g., ids should be metioned as idButton etc.

+ 2. Figuring out APIs : Needs contribution from everyone
+    * API to parse URL, in the following direction:
+              # If we are on webpage "facebook.com" or something like "fb.com" or "fb.com/page=12222", how to save this
+                in the DB.
+              # APIs to hash the password while saving on the DB
+              # API to fetch top 10k popular website from Alexa
+              # Think if we need more APIs . ??!!!

+3. Figuring out chrome permissions to access the current page and to figure out how are we going to catch the event just before user signs-in -> NEEDS DISCUSSION

+Division of work :

+1) Detect Password Reuse : Vishakha
+2) Detect the entering of the passwords on the wrong website : Mitesh
+3) Modify link-clicking behaviour : Divyam

+Since Vishakha and Mitesh having experience on Frontend -> Working on tasks 1 & 2 Divyam will explore the Frontend tech stack first : Bootstrap, jQuery and AJAX.
+API options and jquery